canonical/ubuntu-core-docs/docs/explanation/how-installation-works.md

 ubuntu-image snap my-model.model --factory-image
 ```

-See [Building the image](/tutorials/build-your-first-image/index) for details on how images are built.
+See {ref}`Building the image <ref-index-build-your-first-image>` for details on how images are built.

 The factory image hint is cleared directly before rebooting into **run mode**.